themartiancompany/seamless-transactions-infinite-possibilities-hackaton/ur-pyusd-support.md

 requiring them to execute its public `approve` and `transferFrom` ERC-20 functions.

-The task has been completed, and the Ur contract available
+The task has been completed, and the kirsh application available for purchase on the new Ur contract with the PYUSD token is the decentralized Twitter.